Back

 Four-stage interpolation on a single identity.
 The orbital fat creeps forward and the lid skin loses tone; the lower lash line drops a few millimetres each step.
 Most readers sit between Mild and Moderate by their late thirties.

-Most puffy lower eyelids causes are not serious.
-However, they can be an indicator of a minor or major underlying medical condition.
+Most causes of puffy lower eyelids are nothing serious.
+Now and then, though, they point to a minor or even major underlying condition.

 Allergies

-Allergies can lead to fluid build-up in the sinuses and around the eyes leading to bags under eyes.
-This puffiness is usually associated with red, watery, itchy eyes.
-Makeup and skincare products are usually behind allergic reactions causing puffy lower eyelids.
-(2)
+Allergies leave fluid building up in the sinuses and around the eyes, which leads to bags.
+This kind of puffiness usually comes with red, watery, itchy eyes, and makeup or skincare products are often what triggers the reaction.2

 Smoking

-Not getting enough sleep leads to puffy lower eyelids, red eyes, and dark circles because the muscles surrounding the eyes become weaker and the collagen disappears.
-Fluids collect under the eyes overnight creating the swelling, which appears obviously in the early morning.
-People who suffer from insomnia usually have persistent puffy lower eyelids and dark circles.
-(4)
+Too little sleep brings on puffy lower eyelids, red eyes, and dark circles, because the muscles around the eyes weaken and the collagen fades.
+Fluid pools under the eyes overnight and creates the swelling, which is most obvious first thing in the morning.
+People with insomnia often have puffy lids and dark circles that just stay.4

 Injuries

-The skin under the eyes is delicate and any small scratch can lead to under-eye swelling.
-Hitting this area fills it with blood and fluids causing swelling and bruising under the eyes.
-(5)
+The skin under the eyes is delicate, so even a small scratch can cause swelling.
+A knock to the area fills it with blood and fluid, bringing on both swelling and bruising.5

 Crying